Jahangir Alam Chowdhury

 Jahangir Alam Chowdhury (Note: SBP, ndc, psc) (born 2 February 1953) is a retired three star general of the Bangladesh Army and former director general of the Bangladesh Rifles.
-As of 16 August 2024, Chowdhury has been designated as an adviser of the Interim Government of Bangladesh.
+He was also an adviser in the interim government of Bangladesh.

-A former Principal Staff Officer of the Army of Bangladesh he was elevated to the position of Quartermaster General at the same time his military academy course-mate Moeen U Ahmed, the Chief of the Army Staff was made first serving General in national military history.
-He is widely known to be credited to have gone to the Presidential Palace to ask the President of Bangladesh to declare the State of emergency which led to the events of 2008 that brought the military in power.
+A former principal staff officer of the Army of Bangladesh, he was elevated to the position of quartermaster general at the same time his military academy course-mate Moeen U Ahmed, the chief of the army staff, was made the first serving general in national military history.
+He is widely credited with having gone to the Bangabhaban to ask the president of Bangladesh to declare the state of emergency which led to the events of 2008 that brought the military into power.

 Early life

-Jahangir was born on 2 February 1953 in Munshiganj, East Bengal and was commissioned in the Corps of Artillery of Bangladesh Army in 1975.
-Beginning his career as a Gunner he served in different artillery outfits in various capacities including commanding Two Artillery Brigades and a Field Artillery Regiment.
+Jahangir was born on 2 February 1953 in Munshiganj, East Bengal, and was commissioned in the Corps of Artillery of the Bangladesh Army in 1975.
+Beginning his career as a gunner, he served in different artillery outfits in various capacities, including commanding two artillery brigades and a field artillery regiment.